RISC-KC/basic_rv32s/guidelines/development_log.md

 I committed all top-module optimizations for Vivado and spun up a new project again.
 While running Synthesis, I checked timing per Strategy and decided to go with the rebuilt-style PerfOptimized High setting.

-Roughly a 15 ns violation… I replaced the pipeline stall signals from if-statements to ternary operators and secured a 0.1 ns margin.
+Roughly a 15 ns violation...
+I replaced the pipeline stall signals from if-statements to ternary operators and secured a 0.1 ns margin.
 Since what matters now is “working even if slow,” I’ll set 25 ns in the XDC instead of 10 ns and confirm whether it actually runs correctly at 40 MHz.

 At 25.5 ns there’s no violation, but when I checked Critical Warnings just in case—beyond the IO-related stuff, it says Timing Loops were found.
 What is this?